-During her fellowship with AHA Foundation’s Critical Thinking Unit (CTU) campus program, Alana Krafsur organized the most successful CTU event to date, at Texas Tech University in Lubbock, Texas.
+During her fellowship with AHA Foundation’s Critical Thinking Fellowship (CTF) campus program, Alana Krafsur organized the most successful CTF event to date, at Texas Tech University in Lubbock, Texas.
 Her event Female Genital Mutilation: A Survivor’s Story had over 300 attendees and significant media coverage in the local news.
-In this blog, she looks back at her experience with CTU describing the highs and lows of running speaking events that attempt to engage students in critical thinking.
+In this blog, she looks back at her experience with CTF describing the highs and lows of running speaking events that attempt to engage students in critical thinking.

 AHA Foundation: You became a fellow of AHA Foundation’s campus program in 2019.
 Why did you decide to join the program?